mdreece/ChatGPT3-Blender_Addon/README.md

 Notes
  - !!!
 GENERATED RESPONSE/RUN GENERATED RESPONSE ARE STILL WIP AND WILL NOT WORK CORRECTLY !!!
  - The addon has been tested with Blender version 3.40.1.
+ - This has only been tested on Windows 10 and 11 Enterprise
  - The addon may be compatible with other versions of Blender, but this has not been tested.
  - The addon requires an active internet connection to use the GPT-3 API.